kittywitch/website/index.md

 title: the kitty witch
 ---

-this website is ran by kat, a 21yo trans lesbian
+this website is ran by kat, a 21yo trans lesbian who does things on the computer

 ## projects